 Many people today assume that life is ideally supposed to be fair, so they take it as self-evident that others must be forced by law to provide various things from within their own resources, in order to make everything fair.
 In other words, everyone has to share nicely with those around them even if they don't want to.
 In the pursuit of fairness, other values such as liberty and the freedom to choose are relegated to the sidelines.
+This results from measuring the value of how much you've achieved by reference to what others have achieved.

 The assumption is that the pursuit of fairness justifies legal interventions that redistribute wealth, even when that entails an encroachment upon liberty.
 'Because fairness!' is the modern rallying cry behind every legal intervention.